palkast/Text-Summarization-using-Langchain-and-Open-AI-LLMs-/README.md

 # A)Basic Prompt Summarization

-1.Try to import open AI langchain chat models.
+1.Try to import open AI langchain chat models.<br />
 2.There are 3 kinds of messages that we would lik to define.
 Try to define chat messages.
 *AI message* - response from llm models
 *Human message* - is message from human input